yassinekamri/PEP-Holder-smooth-convex-functions/README.md

 ## Description of the Files

 - **opt_step_sizes_memoryless_algo_Holder.jl**
-  code for PEP and design procesure of memoryless first-order methods over Holder smooth convex functions
+Code for a PEP framework and a design procedure for memoryless first-order methods over Hölder-smooth convex functions.

 -  **opt_step_sizes_full_algo_Holder.jl**
-   code for PEP and design procesure of full first-order methods over Holder smooth convex functions
+   Code for a PEP framework and a design procedure for full first-order methods over Hölder-smooth convex functions.